Frequently Asked Questions

 Do you accommodate special diets?

 We serve three delicious homemade meals every day.
-Yes, we offer gluten free, dairy free and vegan options at every meal.
-We can accommodate lots of dietary requests.
-Please note that we are not an allergen free kitchen.
+Yes, we offer gluten free, dairy free and vegan options at every meal, and are able to accommodate lots of dietary requests.
+Please note that we are not an allergen-free kitchen.
 Please let us know before arriving if you have any special dietary considerations.
 Thank you!
 303.642.0116.

 What amenities do you offer?